nes-open-db/nes-open-db/README.md

 ### How to submit your software using a pull request

 1. Fork this repository
 2. Go to your new fork and find the ROM index at `_data/roms_index.json`.
-Add the ROM information to the list.
+Add a new entry to the list with as much information about your ROM as possible.
 3. Create a new directory under `roms/` and add your ROM file and associated extra content in the new directory.
 4. If you would like to make sure how the content looks on the site you can compile the site locally with Jekyll and preview the site.
 However this is not required, we can fix things when your submission is under review.
 5. If you are not sure how to format the data, just take a guess and move on.
 We will fix everything up when the pull request comes under review.